TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 We expect the application to frequently look up a user by their username (e.g., login, profile lookup).
 Without this index, queries such as profile searches would require scanning the entire USERS table.
 - ``INDEX IDX_EMAIL ON USERS(EMAIL)``
-Similar to usernames, emails are often used for login and password recovery flows and must be unique.
+Similar to usernames, emails are often used for login and password recovery and must be unique.
 Using this as an index avoids doing a full table scan and making existence checks and lookups much faster.
 - ``INDEX IDX_DISPLAY_NAME ON USERS(DISPLAY_NAME);``